umbraco/Umbraco.Forms.Integrations/README.md

 ### CRM

 [Hubspot](./src/Umbraco.Forms.Integrations.Crm.Hubspot/) - a custom workflow allowing form form entries to be mapped to a HubSpot contact record, and stored within the CRM platform.

+### Automation

+[Zapier](./src/Umbraco.Forms.Integrations.Automation.Zapier) - a custom workflow allowing form entries to be mapped to the fields of a Zap tool trigger from Zapier.